microsoft/PubSec-Info-Assistant/docs/knownissues.md

 # Known Issues

-Here are some commonly encountered issues when deploying the  Information Assistant copilot template.
+Here are some commonly encountered issues when deploying the  Information Assistant agent template.

 ## This subscription cannot create AzureAIServices until you agree to Responsible AI terms for this resource